cognusion/go-jar/docs/godoc.md

 const (
     // ConfigGroupCachePeers is a config for a list of peers, ala ``http://127.0.0.1:8080,http://127.0.0.1:8081,http://127.0.0.1:8082``
     ConfigGroupCachePeers = ConfigKey("groupcache.peerlist")
-    // ConfigGroupCacheAddr is a config key for my listening address, ala ``:8080`` ConfigGroupCacheAddr = ConfigKey("groupcache.listenaddress")
+    // ConfigGroupCacheAddr is a config key for the listening address, ala ``:8080`` ConfigGroupCacheAddr = ConfigKey("groupcache.listenaddress")
+    // ConfigGroupCacheReadTimeout is a config key for the listener read timeout.
+    ConfigGroupCacheReadTimeout = ConfigKey("groupcache.listenreadtimeout")

     // ConfigCacheSizeMB is the size- in megabytes- the cache should be.
 Defaults to 16.
     ConfigCacheSizeMB = ConfigKey("cache.sizemb")